lguibr/commitai/README.md

 ### Generating Commit Messages

-comai generate "This is a high-level explanation of my commit"
+commitai generate "This is a high-level explanation of my commit"

 - Use the `-a` or `--add` flag to stage all changes.
 - Use the `-c` or `--commit` flag to automatically create the commit.